Weekly Status Reports

 - PICNet & Vaccine Preventable Disease Expert Working Group.
 Management of Health Care Providers Pre and Post Exposure to Measles, Mumps or Rubella (May 2011)

 - Public Health Agency of Canada.
-Routine Practices and Additional Precautions for Preventing the Transmission of Infection in Healthcare Settings (September 2017)
+Routine Practices and Additional Precautions for Preventing the Transmission of Infection in health-care settings (September 2017)

 - World Health Organization.
 Measles Outbreak Toolbox (September 2022)